Cape Fear Watershed Project | Geography, Environment, and Sustainability

 Resources

 StoryMaps, a product of the GIS company ESRI, are interactive web maps that allow for virtual “tours” of a mapped landscape, integrated with text, photos, and videos.
 The ability to integrate literary and artistic content with spatial data allows for humanities content to be linked to place, the overarching goal of the CFWP.
 Accessible to anyone, StoryMaps will be a living resource for faculty, students, and the public that is continually developed and expanded.
-To follow the progress of the CFWP, visit our StoryMap (under development).
+To follow the progress of the CFWP, visit our StoryMap.

 Click here to view our reading list and supplementary bibliography.
 We will all be reading and discussing Philip Gerard’s Down the Wild Cape Fear: A River Journey Through the Heart of North Carolina (University of North Carolina Press, 2013).